HL7/fhircast-docs/input/pagecontent/4-1-launch-scenarios.md

 This page contains guidance to implementers and is not part of the [normative-track](2_Specification.html).
 <p></p><p></p>

 A FHIRcast Hub uses a unique `hub.topic` session id to identify a single session across the Hub, Subscribers and driving applications (also Subscribers to the topic) which are engaged in the shared session.
-The `hub.topic` must be known by an application for it to participate in the session.
+The `hub.topic` must be known by an application for it to subscriber to the session.
 Typically, the Hub defines the `hub.topic`.

 The [HL7 SMART on FHIR app launch specification](http://www.hl7.org/fhir/smart-app-launch) enables the launched, synchronizing application to discover the `hub.topic`, because the SMART OAuth 2.0 server provides it during the OAuth 2.0 handshake as a SMART launch parameter.
 Use of SMART requires either that a synchronizing application supports the SMART on FHIR specification and specifically either be launched from the driving app or use the Hub's authorization server's login page.